Allergic Rhinitis and Home Remedies

 • Reduced ability to smell

-• Adults get sinus infections often
+• Frequent sinus infections in adults

 • Frequent otitis (ear infections) in children